 Show and Tell is a very important time in the school day.
-It may well be your child’s first opportunity for “Public Speaking.”
-We encourage, as you might too, your child to bring in one item for Show and Tell.
-Please assist your child in selecting something to share with a thought, perhaps, for the curriculum we are studying that month.
+It may well be your child’s first opportunity for “public speaking.”
+Please assist your child in selecting something to share.
 The most important thing, however, is for the child to be comfortable with his/her decision (even if the same decision was made last month, too).
-We would appreciate a limited to ONE item per child per time to share.
+We would appreciate a limit to ONE item per child per time to share.
 That’s about all time and attention spans will allow.

 *Note: A Child’s First Steps Preschool teachers can and will handle - bugs, snakes, and other creepy crawlies so don’t hesitate to share.